ezrapierce000/bela-iree-container/README.md

 Open the repo folder in VSCode and run the command `Remote-Containers: Reopen in Container`  or click the popup when prompted, ensure that the environment variables are set accordingly based on the Environment Variables section.
 This will download the image, install a few extensions and attach the editor to the container.

-Once the Docker container has been opened, move to `/workspaces/bela-iree-container/scripts`, ensure your Bela is connected and execute the benchmark-test.sh script.
-This will copy over the iree-benchmark-module tool and runs a benchmark on a single multiply between two 4xf32 values.

 ### Command Line